generalassembly-atx/morning-exercises/README.md

 ## Code Challenges

+#### Sum of Multiples
-- If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
+If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.
 Find the sum of all the multiples of 3 or 5 below 1000.

   In JS:
   ```js